Martyrs' Cottages

+History

 In 1934, the Trades Union Congress sponsored a terrace of six cottages in Tolpuddle (50.75042°N 2.30139°W) to commemorate the centenary of the martyrs' transportation – each cottage being named after one of the martyrs.
 These were intended for elderly or infirm agricultural labourers who were commonly evicted from their tied cottages when they retired.
 A library for the residents developed into a museum about the martyrs and the trade union movement.

 In 2009, there was concern in the village that the use of these cottages was being changed – one being used as a shop, one being used by a museum warden and another being considered as a holiday let, while being reserved as a retirement home for the warden.
 The widow of the warden, who then became the warden herself, was subsequently threatened with eviction when she retired in 2015.

 Three of the martyrs returned to England after they were pardoned – George and James Loveless and James Brine.
 They then lived from 1838 to 1844 in a cottage in Greensted which had been built in the 16th century on a core from around the 14th century.
 This cottage was listed for preservation as grade II in 1984 as the Blackstock and Tudor Cottage (51.70817°N 0.20526°E).